Boston Harbor Lighthouse

 Rescue of the Calvin F. Baker By Hull Lifesavers

 With the help of the tug Ariel, Captain Joshua James of the lifesavers, along with members of his crew and some volunteers, were towed across the open waters, to about a quarter mile from shore as the seas were still heaving.
 They launched their surfboat and rowed with all their might to rescue the crew of the Calivin F. Baker who were literally frozen on the rigging on what was left of the wreck, and barely alive.
-Five crewmembers were rescued and survived, two others were swept off the deck and drowned, and one crewmember froze to death.
+Five crewmembers were rescued and survived, two others were swept off the deck and drowned, and one crewmember had frozen to death.
 Becuse of the ferocity of this historic storm, it took 30 hours to finally rescue the crew.

 Keeper Jennings Rescues Survivors of the Wreck of the U.S.S.
 Alacrity